Earthquake, Canterbury, NZ. Photo credit: Martin Luff

 In Matthew 24:14 below we can see that Jesus is talking about the Tribulation period.
-The Tribulation period is a seven year span designated for God to show his displeasure for Israel’s rejection of him.
+The Tribulation period is a seven year span designated for God to show his displeasure with Israel’s rejection of him.
 In Matthew 24:14 the gospel is preached in all the world.
 This happens during the Tribulation period as described in Revelation.
-So we can see that Jesus is addressing people that live during the Tribulation period.
+So we can see that Jesus is addressing people that are living during the Tribulation period.

 Rev 14:6 And I saw another angel fly in the midst of heaven, having the everlasting gospel to preach unto them that dwell on the earth, and to every nation, and kindred, and tongue, and people,

 Matthew 24:14 And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come.